vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/manjushrI-vaisheShika-2021.md

 (5) Rūpahāni - a property like differentia-hood (visheShatva) cannot be a genuine universal

 (6) Asambandha - a property like inherence-hood (sAmAnyatva) cannot be a universal, since it does not inhere in its loci.

+## Visesa
+The Vaiseșika accept into their ontology a category called 'basic differentia' (visesa).

+- This unique category resides in the nitya-dravya, functions as their differentiators.

+## Samavāya
+The different categories of Vaiśesika are tied together through an inseparable relation called as "samavāya".

+There are five instances of samavāya:

+- (1) Inseparable relation between guna & dravya
+- (2) Inseparable relation between karma & dravya
+- (3) Inseparable relation between universal & particular
+- (4) Inseparable relation between avayavin & its avayavas
+- (5) Inseparable relation between višeşa & nitya-dravya

+Blue pen samavāyas:

+- Blue pen - part 1 of pen, part 2 of pen
+- part 2 of pen - blue-color in it
+- blue color in part 2 - blueness
+- blue color in part 2 - colorness
+- Blue pen - blue-color in it
+- Blue pen - penness

+Blue pen saMyogas (contact, a guNa) - between parts of the pen.